Einstein was Right All Along

 By the end of the book, his exposition begins to lean toward the personal.
 Ferreira has an academic interest in modified theories of gravity, a focus that is outside the mainstream.
 He references, as he has elsewhere in the book, the systematic hostility toward unpopular theories and unpopular researchers.
 In some cases, this resistance means a non-mainstream researcher will be unable to get published or unable to get funding.
 In the case of modified gravity, he hints that this niche field potentially threatens the livelihood of physicists who have built their careers on Einstein’s theory of gravity.
 In fact, it wasn’t so long ago that certain aspects of Einstein’s theory were themselves shunned by academia.
 As a case in point, the term “Big Bang” was actually coined as a pejorative for an idea that, while mathematically sound, was too absurd to be taken as serious science.
 Today, we recognize it as a factual and scientific description of the origin of our universe.
 Ferreira shows us a disturbing facet of the machinery that determines what we, as a society and a culture, understand as fundamental truth.
 I’m quite sure this bias isn’t restricted to his field.
 In fact, my guess would be that other, more openly-politicized fields exhibit this trend to an even greater degree.

 Ferreira’s optimism is infectious.
-In my personal opinion, if there is to be an explosion of science it may come from a different direction that which Ferreira implies.
+In my personal opinion, if there is to be an explosion of science it may come from a different direction than that which Ferreira implies.
 One of his anecdotes involves the decision of the United States to defund the Laser Interferometer Space Antenna (LISA), a multi-billion dollar project to use a trio of satellites to measure gravitational waves.
 To the LISA advocates, we could be buying a “gravitational telescope,” as revolutionary in terms of current technologies as radiotelescopy was to optical telescopes.
 The ability to see further away and farther back in time would then produce new insights into the origins of the universe.
 But will the taxpayer spend billions on such a thing?
 Should he?

 Rather than in the abstract, I’d say the key to the impending relativity revolution is found in Ferreira’s own description of the quantum revolution of the past century.
 It was the engineering applications of quantum theory, primarily to the development of atomic weapons, that brought to it much of the initial focus of interest and funding.
 By the end of the century, new and practical applications for quantum technology were well within our grasp.
 My belief is that a true, um, quantum leap forward in general relativity will come from the promise of practical benefit rather than fundamental research.